 To create and impart knowledge that will shape citizens who contribute to their communities and lead their professions in a global society.

-Southern Methodist University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-4097; telephone number 404-679-4501) to award baccalaureate, master’s and doctoral degrees.
+Southern Methodist University is accredited by the Commission on Colleges of the Southern Association of Colleges and to award Baccalaureate, Master’s, and Doctoral degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Southern Methodist University.

 Individual academic programs are accredited by the appropriate national professional associations.
 The Edwin L. Cox School of Business is accredited by AACSB International, the Association to Advance Collegiate Schools of Business.
 The Dedman School of Law is accredited by the American Bar Association.
 Perkins School of Theology is accredited by The Association of Theological Schools in the United States and Canada.
 The Department of Chemistry is accredited by the American Chemical Society.
 In the Meadows School of the Arts, the Dance Division is accredited by the National Association of Schools of Dance; the Music Division by the National Association of Schools of Music; and the Theatre Division by the National Association of Schools of Theater.